MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 Sometimes complex DAX queries (if working with Power BI) or visualization, useless data, and bad data model decisions, make long loading time and hard interaction with dynamic visuals.
 In order to avoid this, we need to optimize it.
-Power BI has a tool to observe some parameters that will help,by running the Performance Analyzer, we can enhance report generation and ensure fast loading times.
+Power BI has a tool to observe some parameters that I can, if need it, adjust to improve the performance; by running the Performance Analyzer tool, I can enhance report generation and ensure fast loading times.

-Results came positive.
-Efficient Report.
+After using the tool the results came positive.
+This is an Efficient Report.

 <br/>